List of mass stabbing incidents (before 2010): Skåne County, Sweden (1952)

 On 21 August 1952, 25-year-old Tore Hedin killed nine people around Skåne County, Sweden, after his ex-girlfriend, Ulla Östberg, reported him for domestic abuse.
 He first killed his parents and set their house on fire.
 He then went to Östberg's workplace, a retirement home, where Hedin killed her and the matron with an axe.
 He set the retirement home on fire as well, killing five of its residents.
 He then committed suicide by drowning in a nearby lake.
 Hedin had previously killed a friend of his in 1951, similarly burning the home to erase evidence.

-Mahagi, Belgian Congo & Mwanza, Tanganyika (1954 & 1957)
+Mahagi, Belgian Congo & Mwanza, Tanganyika (1954/1955 & 1957)

-In 1954, Ugandan police constable William Unek used an axe to kill 21 people in one and a half hours near Mahagi, Belgian Congo.
-Three years later, on 11 February 1957, Unek committed another mass murder in Malampaka, Tanganyika, killing 36 people using an axe, a knife, a rifle, as well as burning and strangulation.
-He was killed during a manhunt after the hut he was hiding in was set on fire by police.
+In either 1954 or 1955, Ugandan national Adrogo killed 22 family members near Mahagi, Belgian Congo with a machete.
+After spending several years as a fugitive under the false identity of William Unek, he committed another mass murder in the Malampaka area, Tanganyika, killing 36 people, six of whom were murdered with an axe.
+He was killed during a manhunt after police set fire to a hut he was hiding in and fatally shot him as he fled.